here for Directions to the Haag Home

 a middle school-aged child should not be allowed to negotiate about which

-she can stay out at night.
-Nor should a middle school child be allowed to
+can stay out at night.
+Nor should a middle school child be allowed to choose

-choose not to go to school.
-“Permitting a child to do so allows the child to
+not to go to school.
+“Permitting a child to do so allows the child to usurp

-usurp the parent’s authority on matters that should be non-negotiable
+the parent’s authority on matters that should be non-negotiable because they

 only do parents give up their authority in the bargaining process, but they